 Low-quality LED lights, however, don’t have this same focused effect.
 This is one reason to opt for improved design and trusted materials prior to investing in expensive lighting systems.

 Some products, like Kind’s, will provide light that is more focused and usable to the plants.
 This gives growers the ability to get the greatest possible crop yield.

 Think that LEDs cause fluffy buds?
 Think again.
 Some strains naturally produce a fluffy but structure, but poor quality lights can also play a role.
 When combined with optimal soil or hydroponic mediums, Kind’s LED systems have a reputation for coaxing out heavenly terpenes and producing impressive flowers.

 According to Kind, terpene levels typically run about 2% on average in cannabis flowers.
-But, Kind lights have been able to increase this number to as high as 3.78 using the XL1000 series.
+But, Kind lights have been able to increase this number to as high as 3.78 using the X series.
 That’s almost double the amount.

 Not only does this provide more flavor, but terpenes have ample synergistic benefits with cannabinoids like THC and CBD, including improved pain-relieving effects.

 Truly high-quality products are rich in terpenoid aromas and robust flavors.
 Growing with Kind’s LED lights can easily turn an average crop into top-shelf flower.

 Many growers look to wattage as the ultimate tell-all for a good grow light.
 However, wattage alone doesn’t tell the whole story.
 In order for a plant to reap the maximum benefit from a light, light waves need to be in the right spectrum and of the right quality for the plant to absorb.